Damsith-LK/Web-Development-with-Python/README.md

 # Web Development with Python
-- A simple repo dedicated to keep track of my web development work with Flask and etc 🚀.
+- A simple repo dedicated to keep track of my web development work with Flask, Bootstrap and etc 🚀.
 - Continued from [this repo](https://github.com/Damsith-LK/Udemy-Projects-Python-2)